mas-bandwidth/netcode/README.md

 * [Jérôme Leclercq](https://github.com/DrLynix) - Support for random connect token nonce
 * [Randy Gaul](https://github.com/RandyGaul) - Discovered vulnerability in replay protection

-Thanks for your contributions to netcode.io!
+Thanks for your contributions to netcode!

 # Author

 The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler).

-Other open source libraries by the same author include: [yojimbo](http://libyojimbo.com) and [reliable.io](https://github.com/networkprotocol/reliable.io)
+Other open source libraries by the same author include: [yojimbo](http://libyojimbo.com) and [reliable](https://github.com/networkprotocol/reliable.io)

 Glenn is the founder and CEO of Network Next.
 Network Next is a radically new way to link networks together, it's a new internet for games, one where networks compete on performance and price to carry your game's traffic.
 Check it out at https://networknext.com

 # Sponsors

-**netcode.io** was generously sponsored by:
+**netcode** was generously sponsored by:

 * **Gold Sponsors**
     * [Remedy Entertainment](http://www.remedygames.com/)